 Comparison With Other Premium Coolers

-The Noctua NH-U12A, like the Noctua NH-D15/S, is a cooler that competes with AIO coolers on the market.
-In our review, we compared the Noctua NH-U12A chromax.black to some of the most well-known 240mm AIO coolers on the market.
-And we came to the conclusion that it is a worthy rival.
+The Noctua NH-U12A, like the Noctua NH-D15/S, competes with other AIO coolers on the market.
+In our review, we compared the Noctua NH-U12A chromax.black to some of the most well-known 240mm AIO coolers on the market, and we came to the conclusion that it is a worthy rival.

 We compared the Noctua NH-U12A chromax.black against 240mm AIOs such as the Thermaltake Toughliquid 240 ARGB and the ARCTIC Liquid Freezer II 240 A-RGB, and the results showed that the Noctua NH-U12A is rather amazing.
 The Noctua air cooler was almost as good as the high-end 240mm AIOs.